Welcome to Coastal German Shepherd Rescue of San Diego

 Buddy’s saga began a few months ago.
 We don’t know how he ended up alone in a remote location of San Diego County.
 We first heard of him a few months ago when someone called the hotline and said she had seen a German Shepherd sitting by the freeway, as though he were waiting for someone.
 When we drove to the area, we couldn’t find him.
 Then this past week, we got the news that he was safe.
 Since December he has been surviving on his own, through the wet rainy winter and the hot temperatures we have had.
 Two weeks ago, someone saw him again sitting by the freeway and was determined to help him.
 Kids in the area told him that he was living near a homeless camp and when the people left, they left him behind.
 This good Samaritan visited him each day but he couldn’t get close enough to catch him.
 He began leaving food and water for him, but he still would only dance and bark for him.
 He wouldn’t let him come close.
 Finally, he got a humane trap and was able to entice him in.
 He got him to the vet where he sat inside the trap with him.
 Buddy got medical care and then his new buddy called us for help.
 Buddy is now with Coastal.
 Each day he is becoming more and more confident.
 He is still afraid of cars.
 When we go for walks after dark, he likes to lay on any little plant he can find, as though he is hunkering down for the night.
 His friend visited him today, and for the first time, Buddy gave him a big thank you, a wet sloppy kiss on the face.
 We are looking for a foster home for him now.
 We will never know how such a sweet boy ended up alone in such a desolate area, but we are thankful that he survived and we are thankful to his friend who took the time to rescue him.
 We are also thankful that he called us and that we were able to help.
 It is because of your generous donations that we were able to help Buddy and continue to be able to help others.
-Any donation, no matter how small, will make a difference in Buddy’s life and many others.
+If you are able to foster Buddy, please send us a Foster Application.

 HELP WANTED: FOSTER HOMES